Cheranga/Alinta/Readme.md

 - [x] Using Docker

 A docker image has been created for this API and it's also deployed as an `Azure Web App for Containers`.
-The docker image can be found by visiting think [link]("https://hub.docker.com/r/cheranga/alintaapi")
+The docker image can be found by visiting this link https://hub.docker.com/r/cheranga/alintaapi

 This can be seen by visiting https://alintadockerapi.azurewebsites.net/index.html